***Updated to include instant pot friendly version***

 - While the chicken is cooking, you can make the butter chicken sauce.

-- In a large saucepan, heat 1 1/2 tbsp oil or ghee.
+- In a large saucepan (or in the instant pot on saute mode), heat 1 1/2 tbsp oil or ghee.
 Add 3 cardamom pods (slightly crushed), 1 cinnamon stick, and 2 cloves.

 - After about 1 minute the spices will start bubbling and get fragrant.
 Add 1 diced onion.
 Allow to cook for 5-8 minutes tills softened and starting to turn golden.